jenkinsci/JenkinsPipelineUnit/README.md

 ```

 The test helper already includes some mocks, but the list is far from complete.
-You need to _register allowed methods_ if you want to override these mock and add others.
+You need to _register allowed methods_ if you want to override these mocks and add others.
 Note that you need to provide a method signature and a callback (closure or lambda) in order to allow a method.
 Any method call which is not recognized will throw an exception.